 An application that processes data swiftly still needs to show the user where to find it.

-An application that’s visually appealing or desirable doesn't inherently drive conversion.
+An interaction that’s visually appealing or desirable doesn't inherently drive conversion.

-An application that solves a business need might not always insure adoption.
+A product or feature that solves a business need might not always insure customer adoption.

-Thoroughly understand the issue or business needs to inform requirements and refine the focus and scope of the solution.
+Thoroughly understand the human & business needs to inform requirements and refine the focus and scope of the solution.

 Gather Research, Business, Development and Design team members to white board or sketch out possible solutions and ideas as a collective of specialists.